The Best Metal-Cutting Saws Can Slice Through Brass, Aluminum, Copper, and More

 Any saw that can cut metal has the potential to be dangerous, but taking a few simple precautions will help prevent accidents.

 • Read the manufacturer’s instructions carefully.
-Make sure you understand how the machine works and how to turn it off quickly.
+Electric saws for metal cutting can be quite dangerous, so make sure you understand how the machine works and how to turn it off quickly.

 • Always wear protective goggles or safety glasses.
-Cutting metal is usually quite noisy, so wearing ear protection is also a good idea.
+Cutting metal with a saw is usually quite noisy, so wearing ear protection is also a good idea.

 • Metal can sometimes get hot when being sawed, and cut edges can be sharp.
 Experts recommend that you wear strong, heat-resistant gloves.